Class IterableSubject

 public final void isInOrder(Comparator<?> comparator)

-Fails if the iterable is not ordered, according to the given comparator.
+Checks that the actual iterable is ordered, according to the given comparator.
 Ordered means that each element in the iterable is greater than or equal to the element that preceded it.

 Throws: